saucelabs/elemental-next/frontend/docs/updated-tips/50-how-to-work-with-hovers/python.md

 language: python
 ---

-# How To Work With Hovers
+# How to Work with Hovers

 ## Intro